-Oute Outcome Statement 1: Increased knowledge of health and wellness related to viimpairment/blindness vision Goa Goals and Output Measures: Fifty (50) adults and child , , Project Target 50 1) rehabilitation and support sessions by the end of the grant cycle Achieved to Date 225 Percentage 450.0% lients participating in vision rehabilitation Project Target 40 2) and support services for inc Achieved to Date 197 increased knowledge of their health/eye conditions Percentage 492.5%
+Outcome Statement 1: Increased knowledge of health and wellness related to vision impairment/blindness vision Goals and Output Measures: Total Fifty (50) adults and child Project Target 50 1) rehabilitation and support sessions by the end of the grant cycle Achieved to Date 780 Percentage 1560% 80% (40/50) of clients participating in vision rehabilitation Project Target 60 2) and support services for independent living will report increased knowledge of their health/eye conditions 648 increased knowledge of the 1080%

-Outcome Statement 1: Increased knowledge of health and wellness related to vision impairment/blindness Goa Goals and Output Measures: Total 3) 80% (40/50) of clients participating in vision rehabilitation Project Target 40 and support services for in dependent living will report e impact of their health or eye Achieved to Date 197 eased knowledge of the impact of their health or eye dition on their vision and independence 492.5%
+Outcome Statement 1: Increased knowledge of health and wellness related to vi impairment/blindness vision

-Out Outcome Statement 2: Increased knowledge of interventions for independence related blind/low vision e related to

 Goa Goals and Output Measures: Total

+80% (40/50) of clients participating in vision rehabilitation and support services for independent living will report increased knowledge of the impact of their health or eye condition on their vision and independence Project Target 60

+3) Achieved to Date 68

+Percentage 1080%

-1) 80% (40/50) of clients participating in vision rehabilitation classes for assistive technology accessibility will demonstrate increased knowledge of assistive technology apps and tools for blind/low vision Project Target 40
+Out Outcome Statement 2: Increased knowledge of interventions for independence related to blind/low vision e related to Goa Goals and Output Measures: 80% (40/50) of clients participating in vision rehabilitation classes for assistive technology accessibility will demonstrate increased knowledge of assistive technology accessibility appeared tools Project Target 60 1) Achieved to Date 131 for blind/low vision increased knowledge of assistive technology apps and tools for blind/low vision 218%

-Achieved to Date 67

-Percentage 167.5%

-Nearly four years ago, <name removed> started participating in Lighthouse of Southwest Florida's Children's Program.
+#1 Nearly four years ago, <name removed> started participating in Lighthouse of Southwest Florida's Children's Program.
 Then, he was an eight-year-old boy who was very much aware of the limitations that Nystagmus (a vision condition in which the eyes make repetitive, uncontrolled movements often resulting in reduced vision and depth perception that can affect balance and coordination) and being very nearsighted had on his performance in reading, playing sports, and many other areas.